Cupa României: Sponsorship

 On 22 July 2005, FRF and Samsung Electronics signed a one-year sponsorship deal.
 The name of the competition was changed to Cupa României Samsung.

 On 9 October 2006, FRF and Ursus Breweries (part of the SABMiller group) signed a sponsorship agreement for the next three seasons.
 Ursus Breweries changed the name of the competition to Cupa României Timișoreana, after the Timișoreana beer brand.

-On 16 May 2016, FRF announced the rebranding of competition and the signing of contracts with new sponsors like Kaufland, UPC Broadband and Stanleybet.
+On 16 May 2016, FRF announced the rebranding of competition and the signing of contracts with new sponsors such as Kaufland, UPC Broadband and Stanleybet.

 On 20 October 2017, FRF announced that the new main sponsor of the competition is the betting company Casa Pariurilor.

 Competition format

 The competition has undergone minor changes in format over the years.
 The following format came in use in the 2009–10 season.
 The main differences between the current system and the last one are the dates at which rounds take place, and the two-legged format of the semifinals.